khenderick/esphome-legacy-addons/README.md

 later version.

 Using this repo to rant about bugs introduced in ESPHome will _not_ be tolerated.
-The team behind ESPHome and the tons of volunteers try there best to get everything working as good as possible.
+The team behind ESPHome and the tons of volunteers try their best to get everything working as good as possible.

 If you find an issue with this addon or have a good idea to enhance its functionality, feel free to report here.